Hubert51/OARbot/README.md

 ```
 sudo apt-get install ros-kinetic-usb-cam ros-kinetic-aruco-ros
 ```
+2. Aruco size for the kinect is 17.7cm.
+Firstly, we generate the .svg file and change the size in the property.

 ## Fiducials
 * This package provides a system that allows a robot to determine its position and orientation by looking at a number of fiducial markers (similar to QR codes) that are fixed in the environment of the robot.
 Refer [this](http://wiki.ros.org/fiducials) for more details